 Looking to discover more stories from the 1973 Pride March?

-You can watch Student Pride's programme tonight to see interviews with our Special Collections and Archives Manager Stef Dickers and LGBTQ+ activist Peter Tatchell, talking about these images from Pride.
+Watch Student Pride's interview with our Special Collections and Archives Manager Stef Dickers and LGBTQ+ activist Peter Tatchell, talking about these images from Pride.

 Pride as a protest